mikkelee/Gedcom-Framework/README.md

 * GEDCOM is parsed and serialized in layers: text <=> GCNode <=> GCObject.
 * Closest to the metal are GCNodes (parsed via GCNodeParser), a simple representation of the nested structure of GEDCOM text data with accessors for tag/value/xref/etc.
 * Above GCNodes are GCObjects, which allow for more abstracted data access.
 There are two basic types of GCObject:
+    - GCEntity: Root level entities - HEAD, TRLR, etc.
-    - GCEntity: Root level records - INDI, FAM, etc.
+        * GCRecord: Root level records with xrefs - INDI, FAM, etc.
     - GCProperty: Objects can have a number of properties of which there are two kinds:
         * GCAttribute: Any node that describes an object - NAME, DATE, PLAC, etc.
         * GCRelationship: Any node that references other entities - FAMC, HUSB, ASSO, etc.
-* These are then further subclassed as for instance GCIndividualEntity, GCSpouseInFamilyRelationship, etc, providing accessors to their properties.
+* These are then further subclassed as for instance GCIndividualRecord, GCSpouseInFamilyRelationship, etc, providing accessors to their properties.
 * Translation between GCNodes and GCObjects is facilitated by GCTags which map between object types and tag codes, as well as know what subtags are valid, what type a value is, whether it's an entity or a property, etc.
 * Attribute values are handled via subclasses of GCValue, which can be one of several types (like NSValue).
 Sorting (via compare:) and NSFormatters are provided.
 The types are:
     - GCGender